In Conclusion: Alternative Spring Break

 This is my first impressions and post about my Alternative Spring Break (ASB) trip.
 It is sponsored by the UT Dallas Student Volunteerism Office and I am in Elm Mott, TX for the week.
 Yeah, I'll give you a minute to look that up.
 It's about 20 minutes north of Waco,TX.

-I'm placed in the Sustainability group, here to learn about . . .
+I'm placed in the Sustainability group, here to . . .

 What happens after college